 How do I find a job?

 Review the Jobs List to see what employment opportunities are available on and off campus.
 The list will be updated as jobs change or get added.
-No notation will be made of jobs that have been filled.
+All FWS opportunities are also listed out side the financial aid office in Columbia Hall.
 Locations, supervisor names and contact numbers are given along with job descriptions and hours available.
 Pick a job or jobs you might like to do and contact the supervisor to schedule a time for an interview.
-When the supervisor approves you to work, have the supervisor fill out the Payroll Authorization that was given to after you completed your hiring paperwork.
-Once signed, it is returned to Financial Aid the number of hour for the term and rate of pay will be completed.
-A copy of the completed Payroll Authorization will be given to the student and supervisor.
+When the supervisor approves you to work, have the supervisor fill out the Payroll Authorization that is part of the FWS downloadable paperwork .
+Once signed, it is returned to Financial Aid.

 How do I get paid?

 Keep track of hours worked each day online with ADP.
 A payroll schedule is available on line.
 It is your responsibility to track your hours and submit to your supervisor by the due date.
 The supervisor will then approve or ask you to make correction.
 Students working with an off campus site will have to print out a copy of their timecard from ADP and have the supervisor sign it.
 You'll then need to submit that signed timecard to Financial Aid.
 You have the option of having your work study paycheck mailed to you or having it automatically put in your checking or savings account by filling out an electronic deposit form.
 Paychecks cannot be picked up from the college.

 Work study students are not allowed to work overtime.
 This means that you cannot work more than 40 hours in one week.